zenvisage/zenvisage/README.md

 ## Front-end
+The front-end code is under src/main/webapp.

-* Index.html.
+* index.html.
 This is where all the static elements of the webpage are created.
 In addition, the dynamic elements are initialized in index.html, which are then populated through javscript.

-* /dist/
+* dis/
 This is the directory that contains the boostrap framework being used.

-* /assets
+* assets
 Directory for more Bootstrap things, and magicsuggest.

-* /magicsuggest/
+* magicsugges/
 The library used for making the comboboxes.

-* /js Our own js files.
+* js Our own js files.

-* comboboxes.js: My js to dynamically fill the comboboxes and also to keep track of them (for later submit usage).
+* comboboxes.js: Our js to dynamically fill the comboboxes and also to keep track of them (for later submit usage).

 * utils.js: helper for xdata.js